cmkobel/CompareM2/README.md

 ```

-You don't need to do any manual activation of the conda environment, as the pipeline is wrapped whithin conda run.
-Assemblycomparator2 is run with conda run and automatically activates the correct environment.
+You don't need to do any manual activation of the conda environment.
+As assemblycomparator2 is wrapped within conda run, it automatically activates the correct environment for each analysis.

 ### 4. Set up the alias